Ankara Metro

 The Ankara Metro (Ankara Metrosu) is the rapid transit system serving Ankara, the capital of Turkey.
-At present, Ankara's rapid transit system consists of three metro lines – the Ankaray (A1), the M1 - M2 - M3 and the M4.
-The Ankaray, M1, M2, M3 and M4 lines transported 172.1 million passengers in 2024.
-That corresponds to a ridership of approximately 470,185 per day.
+At present, the system consists of three lines – the Ankaray (A1), the M1 - M2 - M3 and the M4.
+The Ankaray, M1, M2, M3 and M4 lines transported 173.2 million passengers in 2025, corresponding to a ridership of approximately 474,448 per day.

-In July 2018, the lines M1 and M3 were merged into a single line.
-Subsequently, in February 2019, the line M2 was also integrated into that service.
-This merger provides uninterrupted service between Koru and OSB-Törekent.
+In July 2018, the M1 and M3 lines were merged into a single service; subsequently, in February 2019, the M2 line was also integrated, providing uninterrupted service between Koru and OSB-Törekent.

 History

 Ankaray

-The Ankaray (from Ankara ray, meaning Ankara rail), a light rail transit system (Hafif Raylı, though the line does operate as more of a "light metro" line) was the first phase of the modern rapid transit network of the city.
+The Ankaray (from Ankara ray, meaning Ankara rail), a light rail transit system (Hafif Raylı Sistem, though the line does operate as more of a "light metro" line) was the first phase of the modern rapid transit network of the city.
 The Ankaray was constructed by a consortium headed by Siemens over a period of four years (1992–96).
 It opened on 30 August 1996.
 The line runs between AŞTİ (Ankara Şehirlerarası Terminal İşletmesi – Ankara Intercity Bus Terminal) and Dikimevi, covering a distance of 8.53 km, of which 6.68 km is through tunnels.
 The line has 11 stations.